 The result?
 Risks are not identified, failures not analyzed, creative alternatives not considered, and decisions made based on who has the strongest voice.
 This can lead to poor organizational consequences: a bad investment, an inflexible strategy, or a failed product.

 This learning journey on High Impact Decision-Making in a VUCA World will introduce you to the skills you need to maximize the quality of decisions made by your team and organization.
-Through two case studies, you will analyze why teams get in trouble.
-And you will be introduced to specific behaviors, mindsets and tools that you can use to drive high-impact outcomes from both critical and everyday decisions.
+You will analyze why teams get in trouble and will be introduced to specific behaviors, mindsets and tools that you can use to drive high-impact outcomes from both critical and everyday decisions.
 You will walk away with a practical toolkit you can apply right away to drive significant improvements in decision-making.

 What Participants will learn